tsunday/parametrik/README.md

   I also considered storing whole product in a single column field (multipolygon in postgis).
   What is better in this situation?

 - PostGIS provides 3D support but it was quite hard to use it in this case.
-This is why I choosed to store 2D projections instead of whole cubes in the database.
+This is why I chose to store 2D projections instead of whole cubes in the database.
 However, is it giving any benefits to have 3D representations in this case?
 Finally our product is the 2D projection to a given plane 🤔